Harvest Festival (United Kingdom)

-The Harvest Festival of Thanksgiving is a celebration of the harvest and food grown on the land in the United Kingdom.
+The Harvest Festival is a celebration of the harvest and food grown on the land in the United Kingdom.
 It is about giving thanks for a successful crop yield over the year as winter starts to approach.
 The festival is also about giving thanks for all the good and positive things in people's lives, such as family and friendships.
 Harvest Festivals have traditionally been held in churches but also in schools and sometimes in pubs.
 Some estates and farms used to hold the harvest festival in a barn.
-In some towns and villages the harvest festivals are set so that the different churches do not have it on the same day.
+In some towns and villages, the harvest festivals are set so that the different churches do not have it on the same day.
 People bring in produce from their garden, allotment or farm, and even tinned and packaged food.
 Often there is a Harvest Supper at which some of the produce may be eaten.
-Typically surplus produce is given away to a local charity, hospital or children's home, or auctioned for charity.
+Typically, surplus produce is given away to a local charity, hospital or children's home, or auctioned for charity.

 Date

 Most churches, especially in rural areas, hold a Harvest Festival but the timing varies according to local tradition.
 Also, many church schools hold one mid-week.
 Harvest Festivals in the United Kingdom take place on different dates after the end of harvest, usually in September or October, depending on what crops are grown and when they are harvested locally.

-Unlike Thanksgiving in the USA, the date has not been made an official public holiday.
-Though Harvest Thanksgiving day itself is a Sunday, many parades, festivals and services occur on other days around the same date.
+Unlike Thanksgiving in the US, the date has not been made an official public holiday.
+Though Harvest Thanksgiving Day itself is a Sunday, many parades, festivals and services occur on other days around the same date.